tejaswini972/MCW-Data-Platform-upgrade-and-migration/Hands-on lab/HOL step-by-step - Data Platform upgrade and migration.md

     - [Task 2: Modify Application Code](#task-2-modify-application-code)
   - [After the hands-on lab](#after-the-hands-on-lab)
     - [Task 1: Delete the resource group](#task-1-delete-the-resource-group)

-# Data Platform upgrade and migration hands-on lab step-by-step

-If you have not yet completed the steps to set up your environment in [Before the hands-on lab](./Before%20the%20HOL%20-%20Data%20Platform%20upgrade%20and%20migration.md), you will need to do that before proceeding.

 ## Abstract and learning objectives